 There are a few other sauces that are similar in this respect, such as Brown Sauce, however it simply doesn’t have the same universal popularity that ketchup does.

-Could Anything Beat It?
+Could Anything Beat Tomato Sauce?

 In short, yes.
 More and more people are shifting their preference to a different sauce.
 This sauce is something that you might not have stocked at home until recently, however you may be one of the rapidly growing number of people who now keeps a bottle handy.
 What sauce are we talking about?
-Garlic & Herb!
+Garlic & Herb sauce!

 Not so long ago it was a treat that you enjoyed when getting takeout, however people have (rightly!) realised that they should be enjoying it at home too!

-While Garlic & Herb might not be as nationally treasured as ketchup, we think that it could take the number one spot soon.
+While Garlic & Herb sauce might not be as nationally treasured as ketchup, we think that it could take the number one spot soon.
 Do you agree?